ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ### Verifiable Data Structure

-The security properties are determined by the choice of the Verifiable Data Structure ({{-COMETRE}}) used by the Transparency Service implementation.
+The security properties are determined by the choice of the Verifiable Data Structure ({{-RECEIPTS}}) used by the Transparency Service implementation.
 This verifiable data structure MUST support the following security requirements:

 Append-Only: